-An Assessment Type allows you to categorise the assessment methods used in your assessment task.
-There are four base assessment types available for you to use.
+An Assessment Type allows you to categorise the assessment methods used across your assessments.
+There are five base assessment types available for you to use.
 These allow you the flexibility you need for the different style of assessments to present to your students.
 These base types can then be used to create your own assessment types, with their own labelling.
 This labelling is what will display for reporting purposes and is also what will display for your users.

 Tip: You can also add or edit an Assessment Type via Settings > System Settings > Additional Options